-Old-age pension: The benefit accrues at 2% of half a legally fixed amount for each year of insurance coverage plus 1.5% of the portion of reference earnings that exceeds the legally fixed amount.
+Old-age pension: The pension is based on 2% of half a legally fixed amount for each year of coverage plus 1.5% of the portion of reference earnings that exceeds the legally fixed amount.

 Reference earnings for benefit calculation purposes are equal to the average daily earnings of the last 10 calendar years before retirement, multiplied by 16.615.
 Earnings used for benefit calculations are adjusted according to changes in the cost-of-living index.